-If you are new home buyer, having a checklist of ‘critical questions to ask’ before buying your dwelling unit is extremely important.
+If you are a new home buyer, having a checklist of ‘critical questions to ask’ before buying your dwelling unit is extremely important.
 Your checklist must go beyond just location or the blueprint of the rooms.
-It needs to address issues that secure long term safety and avoidance of uninvited pains like being invaded by termites, having leakages, dealing with seepages, and a witnessing a continually degrading or weakening structure!
+It needs to address issues that secure long-term safety and avoidance of uninvited pains like being invaded by termites, having leakages, dealing with seepages, and witnessing a continually degrading or weakening structure!

 In this blog, we are focusing on anti-termite treatment at a pre-construction stage.

 Well!
-For a new home buyer, the panacea to all the woes of owning a termite infested home is a pre-construction anti-termite treatment rigour undertaken by the builder.
-Closing the entrance gates on these mighty mites early on with a sound pre-construction rigour is a better than taking reactionary measures later.
+For a new home buyer, the panacea to all the woes of owning a termite-infested home is a pre-construction anti-termite treatment rigour undertaken by the builder.
+Closing the entrance gates on these mighty mites early on with a sound pre-construction rigour is better than taking reactionary measures later.

 Termites- what are we dealing with here?

-Termites feast on anything with a cellulose base, be it furniture made of wood or plywood, or clothing, books & stationery, and scores of household items.
-With more than 2700 species of termites living on Earth, India is home to over 350 species of these wood eating, building weakening termites.
+Termites feast on anything with a cellulose base, be it furniture made of wood or plywood, clothing, books & stationery, and scores of household items.
+With more than 2700 species of termites living on Earth, India is home to over 350 species of these wood-eating and building weakening termites.

 For ease of understanding, termites can be categorized into 2 types:

 - a) Subterranean, or b) Drywood.
 Subterranean termites are nestled in the soil, i.e. they live below earth, and cause the most severe damage in a very short time.
 The dry wood termites reside in the walls or wooden flooring of the home and are slow and steady eaters.